Skip to navigation menu Skip to content

 • Types of germ cell tumors

-In many cases, childhood germ cell tumors form in the testicles or ovaries (called gonadal).
-Other germ cell tumors (called extragonadal) may form in:
+In many cases, childhood germ cell tumors form in the or (called gonadal).
+But germ cell tumors can happen anywhere in the body (called extragonadal).
+They may form in:

 • The lower part of the spine